Strategic funding call: Accelerating Translation in Non-Alzheimer's dementia

 The deadline for outline applications is 9th September 2026 (11.59pm).

-We will provide specific guidance to support applicants applying to this initiative.
-Applicant guidance will be available when the call launches on 8th June 2026.
+Specific guidance is available to support applicants applying to this initiative.
 All prospective applicants must read the applicant guidance before visiting our application portal to start their application.

 Timeline